 Rather than focus on engagement, these types of pulse surveys focus on specific work streams or projects.
 These surveys help employees identify roadblocks to accomplishing their work and give leadership the ability to make changes and provide support to their teams.

-Often mistakenly termed as ‘pulse’ surveys, ad-hoc surveys give organizations the ability to conduct one-off surveys with their employees.
-In many cases, organizations want to equip business leaders with the ability to administer ad-hoc surveys so they can follow-up on or collect information about various initiatives or items related to their employees.
+Often mistakenly termed as ‘pulse’ surveys, ad-hoc surveys give organisations the ability to conduct one-off surveys with their employees.
+In many cases, organisations want to equip business leaders with the ability to administer ad-hoc surveys so they can follow-up on or collect information about various initiatives or items related to their employees.
 Though similar to pulse surveys, ad-hoc surveys have one key difference—each survey is a one-off survey and is not repeated over time.